rustdevbtw/ai-commit/README.md

   exit 0
 fi
 ```
+Then, configure Git to use it via `git config core.hooksPath ".git_hooks"`.
 Then, you can do `git add .` and `git commit` (yes, without any `-m`).
 Be warned, though, once it generates the commit message, git will open that in your configured editor.
 and that's `vim` by default.
 So, remember, to `:wq`!